-CLA GOALKEEPER EQUIPMENT STANDARD AGE(S) AGE DIVISION SHIN GU SHIN GUARD MAX.
-WIDTH BELOW KNEE J ARDS AND I SHIN GUARD MAX.
-OF KNEE CAP PANTS PANTS MAX.
+SHIN GUARDS AND PANTS CLA GOALKEEPER EQUIPMENT STANDARD AGE(S) AGE DIVISION SHIN GUARD MAX.
+WIDTH BELOW KNEE SHIN GUARD MAX.
+OF KNEE CAP PANTS MAX.
 THIGH WIDTH 3 13 + Years Senior, Junior, Intermediate, Midget & Bantam Tapered from 9" to 7" 11" 11" 2 11-12 Years Pee Wee Tapered from 8" to 5" 9" 9" 1 7-10 Years Tyke-Novice Tapered from 7" to 4" 7" 7"

-NOTE: An MA/AMA may apply for an exception to this Rule by submitting a CLA Player Safety Form, including a photo of the goalkeeper wearing the regulation equipment, so that it illustrates the problem, to the Equipment Review Committee Chair for who will make a decision on the request.
+NOTE: An MA may apply for an exception to this Rule by submitting a CLA Request for Goalkeeper Equipment Exemption form to the Safety and Equipment Committee Chair.
 An exception may only be granted on the basis that it is necessary for player safety.
 There is no appeal from that decision.
-(Added 2013)
+Request for Goalkeeper Equipment Exemption guidelines can be found here on the CLA website - http://cla.pointstreaksites.com/view/cla/equipment-14/goalkeeper-equipment-2.
+(Modified 2017)